jacobproffer/blog/content/travel/pirate-ships-and-black-eggs-hakone-japan.md

 {{< /images >}}

 <!-- Owakudani -->
+The cable car stopped at the top of the valley,

 At a gift shop atop Owakudani, I waited in line to buy a fresh bag of hard-boiled black eggs for 500 yen.
 The unique black color, I learned, comes from water in the valley which has sulfur and iron.
 Although different in color, the taste was no different than a standard hard-boiled egg.
 Yet the aroma of sulfur clung to each egg, with and without a shell.
 I ate three of the eggs, which, if the rumor is correct, added five to seven years to my life span per egg.
 I pocketed the other two eggs and relaxed in the sun for a half hour.
 Afterwards, I walked to a different ropeway station with cable cars which descend the other side of the valley.